akshatvj/KRSSG-selection-task/README.md

 ### Part 1
 simply make akshat2.cpp but make sure that you edit the image address in line 15 and 16
 ### Part 2
+create a catkin workspace and replace the src file with the given src file.

+ run catkin_make cmd in workspace

+source the setup.bash file the devl directroy

+open 3 terminal use rosrun in one terminal and turtlesim node in other terminal

+and use rosrun beginner_tutorials talker.py cmd in work space to run the script